Dead Like Me: Grim reapers

 Groups of reapers are organized into "divisions" according to various causes of death.
 Generally, reapers are assigned to a division based upon their own cause of death; Mason tells George in a deleted scene that most of the members of the Plague Division died because of the Plague.
 In addition to Rube's "external influence" team, the three other divisions mentioned in the series are Circulatory Systems Division, the very uneventful and bored reapers of the Plague Division (who spend much of their time playing bocce ball) and the Natural Causes (Old Age) Division mentioned in the 27th and 28th episodes (according to the running order).
 (In the pilot episode, the viewer is led to believe that the Plague Division members have been reapers for centuries and will be unable to meet their quota, as plague deaths have become so rare.)
-While the members of Rube's team of reapers are instructed to never reap animals, George (and Reggie) do meet a child reaper who reaps the souls of animals — suggesting that there may be a fifth division that exists for this purpose.
+While the members of Rube's team of reapers are instructed to never reap animals, both George and Reggie do meet a child reaper who reaps the souls of animals — suggesting that there may be a fifth division that exists for this purpose.
 The teams are organized into jurisdictions of geographical areas, with several teams associated with different causes of death operating within one area.
 It is not known how much geographical area a single division covers, but the reapers in the series seem to cover only a limited area in Seattle and King County, Washington; with reaper Daisy Adair transferring from the SoHo area of New York City.